Table of Contents[Hide][Show]

 I didn’t have time to take a guided tour of Jerome during my visit but I did check on available options.
 The Visitor’s Center recommended two companies: Tours of Jerome and Ghost Town Tours.
 Both offer a variety of tours; detailed information is available on the company websites.
 I would definitely recommend calling in advance of your trip to discuss the options.
 Depending on the ages of your children, you’ll want to find out whether the material on the tour is G-rated or not, considering that Jerome’s history is fairly racy.
 Tours of Jerome advertises custom tours as an option, so it might be worthwhile to hire a guide to tailor the content for your family.

-6. Lunch at the English Kitchen
+6. Where to eat in Jerome AZ- Lunch at Bobby D’s- English Kitchen

 7. Check out the Cars and Bikes